| Include limited access content in your full-text search |

 For years, I have known that some FamilySearch records are not viewable from home.
 I have taught others to use the FamilySearch Catalog to find land, probate, court, church, and other records that may be available only at a FamilySearch Center or FamilySearch Affiliate Library.
 That method still matters.
 The Catalog is still important.
 But it takes organization, patience, and a good research plan.

 The new toggle does something different.
-It does not make restricted images viewable from home, but it can show that a name appears in limited-access material.
+It does not make restricted images viewable from home, but it can show that a name appears in limited-access material when searching Full-text.
 That means I may now be able to more easily identify and organize the records I need to review later at a FamilySearch Center or FamilySearch Affiliate Library.

 For John Reed/Read in Jefferson County, New York, the search changed from 545 results without the toggle to 558 results with the toggle turned on.
 Those thirteen additional records included military, church, and court records.
 The church records are now at the top of my list to check.
 I will be at my local FamilySearch Affiliate Library tomorrow!